semrush/intergalactic/website/docs/components/widget-empty/widget-empty.md

 - No data
 - Nothing found
 - No more results
-- Product is not set up
+- Product isn’t set up
 - Something went wrong (has also specific version: "Cannot filter data")

 @## No data